bravely/lolesports-api/README.md

 As an unofficial API, certain features either work poorly or barely at all.
 As a rule of thumb, if you have a parent object(say, a Team), it will only include the `id`s of its children, and maybe other incidental information(such as `name`).

 This wrapper currently only does single requests at a time(as I can't tell if things are rate limited or not and would rather not push my luck).
-However, you can 'fill' an object with its children by using get:

 ```
-$ team = Api::Team.find(304) # Cloud9
+$ team = LolesportsApi::Team.find(304) # Cloud9
 $ team.roster.first
-=> #<Api::Player:0x007fc7349f96f8
+=> #<Api::Player:0x007f806544d940
  @bio=nil,
  @contract_expiration=nil,
  @first_name=nil,